• Sign In

 -Teacher training for Neurodiverse student cohorts

--Cultural Sensitivity and support training for workplaces
+-Professional Development training for workplaces

--Training for Disability Support service provider
+-Training for Disability support providers

 Individual and Family Support

-Beth can work with adult or child aged individuals and their families to build better understandings of the social, educational, or professional significance of Autism diagnosis.
+Beth can work with adult or child aged individuals and their families to build better understandings of the social, educational, or professional significance of Autism and/or ADHD diagnosis.
 Beth has extensive university teaching experience, and has 10+ years experience in childcare work.
 She can help children and adults work towards Neurodiveristy acceptance and celebration.

 Beth can work with you on the following issues, and more: